awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-support-connection.md

 # Product Support Connection<a name="product-support-connection"></a>

-## Product Support Connection<a name="product-support-connection"></a>

  AWS Marketplace Product Support Connection \(PSC\) is a feature that allows AWS Marketplace customers to provide contact information in the AWS Marketplace website for the purposes of obtaining and accessing product support from AWS Marketplace Sellers\.
 AWS Marketplace shares the provided data with participating Sellers via an API to enable a better support experience\.
 Customers can choose to add contact details during or after a purchase of PSC\-enabled AWS Marketplace products, and Sellers can retrieve the Customer contact data, along with relevant product subscription details, by calling a pull\-based API\.

  Your staff can use the Customer Support Eligibility tool to access near\-real\-time information about a customer's subscription to your products and provide fast, personalized service\.
 AWS Marketplace Management Portal makes it easy to get started: enter a customer's AWS account ID to retrieve subscription and usage information from their account\.

  You also have the option to enroll your products in AWS Marketplace Product Support Connection \(PSC\)\.
 For products that are enrolled in PSC, AWS Marketplace customers can choose to provide contact information \(including name, organization, email address, and phone number\) via the AWS Marketplace web site for the purposes of obtaining and accessing product support\.
 If you enroll in PSC, AWS Marketplace will share the provided data with you via an API to help enable a more seamless support experience\.

-### How does AWS Marketplace Product Support Connection benefit me as a Seller?<a name="how-does-aws-marketplace-product-support-connection-benefit-me-as-a-seller"></a>
+## How does AWS Marketplace Product Support Connection benefit me as a Seller?<a name="how-does-aws-marketplace-product-support-connection-benefit-me-as-a-seller"></a>

  Participating in PSC can make it easier for you to provide support to customers that subscribe to your products on AWS Marketplace\.
 The data available through the program lets you keep customer contact information up to date in your support or CRM system\(s\)\.
 If an AWS Marketplace customer shares contact information through PSC and then contacts you for support, you will be able to quickly access and verify the customer’s identity and product subscription details\.

-### What information will AWS Marketplace Product Support Connection collect from customers?<a name="what-information-will-aws-marketplace-product-support-connection-collect-from-customers"></a>
+## What information will AWS Marketplace Product Support Connection collect from customers?<a name="what-information-will-aws-marketplace-product-support-connection-collect-from-customers"></a>

  We collect first and last name, job title, company name, email address, telephone number, country, and zip code\.
 Providing contact details is optional, but if a customer chooses to provide contact details, then organization, first and last name, email, and telephone number are required fields\.
 All provided details, along with the customer’s AWS account number, product ID, product code, and subscription start date, are available to participating Sellers via a pull\-based API\.
 Customers can add information for up to 5 contacts per product subscription, and they can also edit or delete their contact details later\.

-### Will I receive contact details for every customer subscribed to my product?<a name="will-i-receive-contact-details-for-every-customer-subscribed-to-my-product"></a>
+## Will I receive contact details for every customer subscribed to my product?<a name="will-i-receive-contact-details-for-every-customer-subscribed-to-my-product"></a>

  Not necessarily\.
 Entering and sharing contact information is optional for customers, although we recommend that customers share at least one contact for supported products in order to receive a better product support experience\.

-### At what point in the purchase process does a customer become eligible for PSC?<a name="at-what-point-in-the-purchase-process-does-a-customer-become-eligible-for-psc"></a>
+## At what point in the purchase process does a customer become eligible for PSC?<a name="at-what-point-in-the-purchase-process-does-a-customer-become-eligible-for-psc"></a>

  Customers have the option to provide contact details for PSC during or after a subscription to a PSC\-enabled product\.
 For AMI\-based products, customers that choose Annual or Monthly subscription options are charged for the product when they subscribe; customers that choose hourly subscriptions are charged when they launch an instance\.
-For more information about what it means for customers to subscribe to a product, please visit the [AWS Marketplace Help Pages](https://aws.amazon.com/marketplace/help/200799470)\.
+For more information about what it means for customers to subscribe to a product, visit the [AWS Marketplace Help Pages](https://aws.amazon.com/marketplace/help/200799470)\.

-### Will I receive data about a customer’s product usage?<a name="will-i-receive-data-about-a-customers-product-usage"></a>
+## Will I receive data about a customer’s product usage?<a name="will-i-receive-data-about-a-customers-product-usage"></a>

  No; at this time, PSC collects contact details and subscription information only\.
 Usage data is not currently collected as part of this program\.